Selvan-crypto/netflix_sql_project/README.md

 **Objective:** Count the number of content items in each genre.

-### 10.Find each year and the average numbers of content release in India on netflix.Return top 5 year avgerage content release
+### 10.Find each year and the average numbers of content release in India on netflix.
+Return top 5 year avgerage content release

 ```sql
 with average as (select date_part('year',cast(date_added as date)) as year_,